jroseberry64/PLASM-Compiler/README.md

 ## Compatible Targets

-Currently it only targets the `6502`, but the long term goal is to extend multiple other retro CPUs.
+Currently only targets the `6502`, but the long term goal is to extend multiple other retro CPUs.
 A list of current and planned targets includes:

 - [x] `6502` <br/>